Illustration by Erica Fasoli

-Each problem has two sides: the goals of the business and the goals of the user.
-In the example of the interface design, the business wants new leads, while the user wants to find out if your service or product is worthwhile.
-As designers, we use a set of guiding principles to help us achieve these goals and design the best possible work.
+No matter what type of digital design problem you encounter, it’s important to keep your business goals and the goals of the user in mind.
+For instance, using the UI rearrangement example above, we can easily interpret that the goal of the business is to increase conversions, while the goal of the user is to find out if your product or service is worthwhile with ease.
+As designers, we use a set of guiding principles to help us achieve these goals while simultaneously designing the best possible work.

-Understanding these core principles of design and how to use them can help you create more consistent, usable, and understandable designs without removing your own unique style from your work.
+Understanding these core principles of design and how to use them can help you create more consistent and usable designs without removing your own unique style from your work.

-While there are a wide variety of approaches you can use in your design work and plenty of philosophies surrounding them, there are five essential core principles that guide them all.
+While there are a wide variety of approaches and philosophies you can use in your design process, there are seven essential core principles that guide them all.

-This is a key principle of design because without hierarchy, users can get confused.
+Hierarchy is a key principle of design because, without it, users can get confused.
 They may click out of your website without purchasing anything or stop using your app out of frustration.
-Creating designs with a clear hierarchy will ensure you don’t lose a potential customer or user.
+Creating designs with a clear hierarchy will ensure you don’t lose a potential customer.

 Scale is the sizing and proportions of your design on the screen it’s displayed on.
 Properly scaling your design is a principle that some designers ignore, but it’s very important.
 This can mean scaling large images down to fit a certain screen size or scaling text up to fill a certain amount of space.